neuroinformatics-unit/dashboard/app/docs/definitions.md

 ## Welcome to the Open-Source Metrics Documentation

-#### How to Read BrainGlobe Open-Source Dashboard
+#### How to Read SWC/GCNU Neuroinformatics Unit Open Source Dashboard Open-Source Dashboard

-The Dashboard is currently a snapshot of data from the **BrainGlobe** Repositories.
+The Dashboard is currently a snapshot of data from the **SWC/GCNU Neuroinformatics Unit** Repositories.
 All the metrics are based on the _Last Updated Date_ reflected on the top of the dashboard.

 ### Metrics and Definitions